It's TIME: Towards the Next Generation of Time Series Forecasting Benchmarks: Datasets

 \subsection{Industry}

 \paragraph{Smart Manufacturing} Designed for predictive maintenance and anomaly detection, this dataset simulates IoT sensor readings from industrial machinery.
 Due to the inherent irregular sampling rate of the raw logs, we downsample the series to an hourly level.
 The dataset tracks five multivariate features critical to machine health: temperature, vibration, humidity, pressure, and energy consumption.
+This dataset is hosted on Kaggle and is dedicated to the public domain under the \href{https://creativecommons.org/publicdomain/zero/1.0/}{CC0 1.0 Universal (CC0 1.0) Public Domain Dedication}.

-\paragraph{MetroPT-3} This dataset comprises multivariate time series recorded from the Air Production Unit (APU) of a metro train's compressor between February and August 2020.
+\paragraph{MetroPT-3} This dataset comprises multivariate time series recorded from the Air Production Unit (APU) of a metro train's compressor between February and August 2020 \citep{davari2021predictive,veloso2022metropt}.
 Sourced from an operational environment, the original data captures 15 distinct signals—including pressure, motor current, oil temperature, and valve states—logged at a frequency of 1Hz.
 We downsample the data into 5-minute resolution for practical predictive maintenance purposes.
+The dataset is publicly available under the \href{https://creativecommons.org/licenses/by/4.0/}{Creative Commons Attribution 4.0 International (CC BY 4.0) License}.